 Sydnee: ...
-AIDS, arthritis, ADHD, SIDS, IBS, emphysema, fatigue, flatulence, and... wait for it.
+AIDS, arthritis, ADHD, SIDS, IBS, emphysema, fatigue, flatulence!

+Sydnee: And... wait for it.
 Tooth decay.

-Sydnee: None of these have ever been found to be true, in fact you can find the American Dental Association has a 71-page document, PDF file on the internet you can download for free to read how they refute every single one of these claims, one by one, with evidence, with studies, with research to tell you why, no, I'm sorry, fluoride is not the reason you're farting so much.
+Sydnee: [chuckles] None of these have ever been found to be true, in fact you can find the American Dental Association has a 71-page document, PDF file on the internet you can download for free to read how they refute every single one of these claims, [chuckles] one by one, with evidence, with studies, with research to tell you why, no, I'm sorry... fluoride is not the reason you're farting so much. [chuckles]